 II -47 Prayatna shaithilyananta samapattibhyam.
 By relaxing all effort and becoming absorbed into ananta (posture is mastered).

 Our basic goodness is always present, effortlessly free and available.
 We work hard to repress it, but none the less, it remains present, awaiting us.
-This basic goodness, on a cosmic level is represented by Ananta, the multi-headed serpent who helps Vishnu keep the whole images-4universe flowing.
+This basic goodness, on a cosmic level is represented by Ananta, the multi-headed serpent who helps Vishnu keep the whole universe flowing.
 The cosmos is a macro-phase expression of our own true nature, the drashtuh svarupe Patanjali mentions in I-3.
 Bodhicitta contains within it the desire for all beings to awaken to their wholeness, their inherent Divinity, their basic goodness.
 By becoming one with Ananta, we are offering ourselves to this force of awakening that sits at the core of the universe.
 We then embody the bodhisattva tradition of participating in life for life as a whole, and not just our smaller minded egoic selves.

 II – 48: Tato dvandvaanabhi-gatah: Then duality dissolves into wholeness.